BasioMeusPuga/twitchy/README.md

 * Tracking of most watched channels.
 * Music identification hotkey (uses twitchecho.com)
 * Sync your followed accounts to a local sqlite database that does not judge you.
-* Really fast bash multi-threading using nothing but &.
-(Kappa)
 * A cure for pattern baldness.
 (Keepo?
 This feels like a Keepo.)
 * Flippable switches in the first few lines of the script.
 * Multi Twitch support so rudimentary you'll curse your loincloth wearing ancestors for not thinking of it first.